ShankarK2009/Stevenson-Space-App/README.md

 # Stevenson Space App

 Welcome to **Stevenson Space**, a student companion app designed for Stevenson High School.
 Built for speed, elegance, and utility, Stevenson Space aims to keep you organized and informed throughout the school day.

 > [!WARNING]
 > **Current Status: Alpha Stage**
-> The app is currently in active development (Alpha).
+> The app is currently in active development.
 You will likely encounter bugs and unfinished features.

 ---